Deploying a Cloud-Based Text Extraction App with One Ansible Command

 server/plugins/storage.ts

-import redisDriver from "unstorage/drivers/redis"
+import redisDriver from 'unstorage/drivers/redis'

 export default defineNitroPlugin(() => {